akeneo/pim-docs/install_pim/docker/installation_docker.rst

 .. note::

-   All "docker-compose" and "docker" commands are to be run from the folder containing the compose file.
+   All ``docker-compose`` and ``docker`` commands must be run from the folder containing the *Docker compose* file.

-Our php image is not pushed on a docker registry so you need to build it:
+Currently, our PHP image is not pushed on a docker registry.
+So you need to build it locally:

 .. code-block:: bash

 	DOCKER_BUILDKIT=1 docker build --progress=plain --pull --tag akeneo/pim-dev/php:7.3 --target dev .

-Make sure you have the last versions of the images by running:
+Make sure you have the lastest versions of the images by running:

 .. code-block:: bash